Last updated on March 5th, 2025 at 05:31 pm

-Human arm or simply human upper limb has an upper arm and forearm.
-The upper arm bone consists of a single long and strong and two bones in the forearm.
-So in the total, human arm consists of three long bones.
+The human arm, or simply the human upper limb, has an upper arm and forearm.
+The upper arm bone consists of a single long and strong bone, and there are two bones in the forearm.
+So, the human arm consists of three long bones in total.

-The bone of upper arm is known as humerus bone, it is comparatively stronger than the bones of the forearm.
-The two bones of the forearm are radius and ulna.
-Let us start with humerus bone.
+The bone of the upper arm is known as the humerus bone, it is comparatively stronger than the bones of the forearm.
+Our forearm consists of two bones.
+These are the radius and ulna bones.
+Let us start with the humerus bone.

 Humerus bone